Updated: July 28, 2020

 Personal hygiene is an important factor in reducing the spread of coronavirus, flu, and colds in general.
 Following are important personal hygiene guidelines we encourage everyone to follow:

 - Wear a face covering when using the Capitol Corridor service.
-Face coverings are required on board trains, buses, and at stations until further notice.
+Face coverings are required on board trains, buses, and at stations at all times until further notice.
+Customers may temporarily remove their face covering to eat or drink.
+Customers who don’t comply will be denied boarding, denied service, and may be removed from the train and banned from future travel.

 - Wash hands frequently with soap and water – and for 20 seconds.
 If you can’t wash your hands, use hand sanitizers.
 All Capitol Corridor trains have bathrooms with sinks, hot water, and foaming soap for frequent hand washing.
 Hand sanitizer dispensers are also available on all trains and at stations.